Web Crawlers and User Agents - Top 10 Most Popular

 As we mentioned above most of those are actually good web crawlers.
 You generally don’t want to block Google or Bing from indexing your site unless you have a good reason.
 But what about the thousands of bad bots?
 KeyCDN released a new feature back in February 2016 that you can enable in your dashboard called Block Bad Bots.
 KeyCDN uses a comprehensive list of known bad bots and blocks them based on their

-enabled.
+disabled.
 This setting can be set to

 Perhaps you are seeing some user-agent strings in your logs that have you concerned.
 Here are a couple of good resources in which you can lookup popular bad bots, crawlers, and scrapers.